 Hazard Analysis and Risk Assessment

 A comprehensive hazard analysis is the initial step in developing an effective FSMS.
 It involves identifying potential hazards that can affect food safety, such as biological, chemical, or physical hazards.
 Businesses must assess risks by considering the likelihood of occurrence and the severity of impact.
-Integrating Hazard Analysis and Critical Control Points (HACCP) or Hazard Analysis and Risk-Based Preventive Controls (HARPC) provides a systematic approach to identifying critical points where risks must be managed.
+Integrating Hazard Analysis and Critical Control Points (HACCP) o Hazard Analysis and Risk-Based Preventive Controls (HARPC) provides a systematic approach to identifying critical points where risks must be managed.

-• Identify Potential Hazards: Enumerate and categorize each potential hazard associated with food production.
+- Identify Potential Hazards: Enumerate and categorize each potential hazard associated with food production.

-• Assess Risks: Evaluate the probability and severity of potential hazards, considering past data and scientific analysis.
+- Assess Risks: Evaluate the probability and severity of potential hazards, considering past data and scientific analysis.

 Documentation and Record Keeping

-Documentation and record keeping form the bedrock of a traceable system in food safety management.
+Documentation y record keeping form the bedrock of a traceable system in food safety management.
 They provide evidence of compliance with food safety policies and enable the tracking of products throughout the supply chain.
 Records should be meticulous and easily accessible, documenting every aspect from hazard analyses to control measures implemented and the monitoring of critical control points.

-• Control Measures Documented: Clearly outline every control measure to mitigate risks alongside corresponding procedures.
+- Control Measures Documented: Clearly outline every control measure to mitigate risks alongside corresponding procedures.

-• Record Keeping System: Implement a system that effectively captures, stores, and retrieves necessary safety records and information.
+- Record Keeping System: Implement a system that effectively captures, stores, and retrieves necessary safety records and information.

 Developing Food Safety Policies and Objectives